rogerbf/noidle/README.md

 ### `noidle([pid])`

 Returns a promise which resolves with the pid of the underlying `pmset` instance.
 If called with a pid, noidle will run until the associated process quits.
 The watcher spawns detached and keeps running independently of the node process which invoked `noidle`.
+In this case - the returned pid is that of the detached node process.

 ## see also